vitalops/datatune/README.md

 ### Issues

 Want to raise an issue or want us to build a new feature?
-Head over to [issues](https://github.com/vitalops/datatune/issues) and raise a Ticket!
+Head over to [issues](https://github.com/vitalops/datatune/issues) and raise a ticket!

 You can also mail us at hello@vitalops.ai